educooper/git-api-interface-reactjs/README.md

 ## :dart: About ##

-In this project we consumn a public github API to recreate a new interface, creating a frontend application with reusable components, using the best pratics on reactJS technology were, has used props, arrow functions and a little bit more.
+In this project we consume a public github API to recreate a new interface, creating a frontend application with reusable components, using the best practices on reactJS technology were, has used props, arrow functions and a little bit more.

 ![plot](./image/print-project-git.PNG)